How EnviroIQ Stopped Wasting Power

 The Win, With Caveats

-The successful part of this project is real: the EnviroIQ platform’s optimized between-measurement current went from the “something is very wrong” class to the “this can plausibly live on a battery” class.
+The successful part of this project is real: the EnviroIQ platform’s SEN66-off floor went from the “something is very wrong” class to the “this can plausibly live on a battery” class.

 | Stage | Mean current | What changed |